Stack ranking is natural human behavior.

 We use our PR throughput dashboard the exact same way on our team.
 We like to see that the ratio of PRs opened to PRs merged stays in the 90-95% range otherwise we know we have a bottleneck in review.

-We look for A) PRs that have not been picked up for review, B) PRs that have abnormally high back and forth interaction and C) PRs with long review time.
-Then we alert the team to these in Slack so we can start a conversation about how to help and click through to the PR directly in Git.
+Then we alert the team to these in Slack or MS Teams so we can start a conversation about how to help and click through to the PR directly in Git.

-We implemented this in March when work-from-home started and it’s become a critical part of our delivery process.
+We implemented this when we started working from home, and it’s become a critical part of our delivery process.
 Our devs love it because it’s one less thing they need to remember and they can jump in and help teammates more easily.

 Our team is great about reviews but occasionally things slip.
 Flagging large PRs that have been merged without review has helped us catch a lot of mistakes before customers found them.

-Our dev team uses a board that shows our Github activity on a timeline with the Jira issue it’s connected to so it’s easy to quickly see the equation for individual features as well as across the entire iteration.
+Our dev team uses the Pulse dashboard to show our Github activity on a timeline with the Jira issue it’s connected to so it’s easy to quickly see the equation for individual features as well as across the entire iteration.

 When it comes to reading the mental and emotional state of people, nothing can replace good old fashion face-to-face interaction.
 But now that we’re limited to seeing each other over Zoom, we’re using data-powered signals more than before to help with team health.
 It’s harder to get inspiration, confide in a friend and ask for help when we’re remote so we’re looking at leading indicators that can predict developer burnout and asking about them in 1:1s.